NVIDIA/NeMo/docs/source/asr/asr_language_modeling.rst

 Evaluation
 ==========

-Given a trained TransformerLMModel `.nemo` file, this script can be used to re-score beams obtained with ASR model.
-You also need the .tsv file containing the candidates produced by the acoustic model by beam search decoding.
-The candidates could be the result of just the beam search decoding or in fusion with an N-gram LM.
-You may produce this file by specifying `--preds_output_folder' for the `/scripts/asr_language_modeling/ngram_lm/eval_beamsearch_ngram.py`.
+Given a trained TransformerLMModel `.nemo` file, the script available at `scripts/asr_language_modeling/neural_rescorer/eval_neural_rescorer.py <https://github.com/NVIDIA/NeMo/blob/main/scripts/asr_language_modeling/neural_rescorer/eval_neural_rescorer.py>`__ can be used to re-score beams obtained with ASR model.
+You need the `.tsv` file containing the candidates produced by the acoustic model and the beam search decoding to use this script.
+The candidates can be the result of just the beam search decoding or the result of fusion with an N-gram LM.
+You may generate this file by specifying `--preds_output_folder' for
-More detail can be found here: `https://docs.nvidia.com/deeplearning/nemo/user-guide/docs/en/main/asr/asr_language_modeling.html`.
+`scripts/asr_language_modeling/ngram_lm/eval_beamsearch_ngram.py <https://github.com/NVIDIA/NeMo/blob/main/scripts/asr_language_modeling/ngram_lm/eval_beamsearch_ngram.py>`__.

-The neural rescorer can be used to rescore these candidates with two parameters of alpha and beta as the following:
+The neural rescorer would rescore the beams/candidates by using two parameters of `rescorer_alpha` and `rescorer_beta` as the following:

 .. code::